Pre Engagement Preparation

 The most important part of a portrait are the people.
 Clothing is secondary and should accentuate the person, not overpower.

-A scarf loosely tied around the neck helps frame a face beautifully when a collarless blouse or sweater is worn.
+A scarf loosely tied around the neck helps frame a face beautifully when a collarless blouse or sweater is worn (more for autumn/winter months).
 The most flattering neckline for anyone is something that comes up close to the neck.
 A wide-open neckline tends to thicken the neck in a photograph.

 © Brandon Burk Photography